- WHAT WE DO

 These added intricacies make the simulation feel genuinely realistic.
 More importantly, they allow learners to develop muscle memory of moving their arms to the setting's proper locations.
 They’ll begin to learn, subconsciously, which direction to reach for certain tools.
 Practicing this physical motion will help the learner quickly adapt to the real work environment.

 In the VR experience, you can simulate other stressors that are likely to occur in an emergent situation, such as police sirens blaring, flames billowing from a fire, or injured colleagues crying out for help.
-Forcing learners to take in all of these possibilities makes the training exercise truly feel real.
+Forcing learners to take in all of these possibilities makes the training exercise genuinely feel real.
 Hopefully, your organization will never be faced with a tragic situation.
 Yet, one of the best ways to prepare is to let employees or key leaders gain virtual experience handling these terrifying events.